projectchrono/chrono-solidworks/README.md

     - *SolidWorks.Interop.swconst.dll*
     - *SolidWorks.Interop.swpublished.dll*
 * right-click on *ChronoSolidworksAddIn* project, click on *Properties*, *Reference Paths* and add the Solidworks installation folder (e.g. "C:\Program Files\SOLIDWORKS Corp\SOLIDWORKS\")
 * in the *Build* panel close by an additional flag `HAS_CHRONO_CSHARP` is currently set by default: in case you didn't compile Chrono with CSHARP module enabled please remove this flag.
-This will cause the "Export to JSON" option to be disabled but it will allow to compile the add-in with the remaining export options enabled.
+This will disable the "Export to JSON" and "Run Simulation" options.
-  + in case you decided to use Chrono CSharp, right click on the *ChronoSolidworksAddIn*, then *Add*>*Existing Time*, go to the Chrono build folder, navigate into _bin/Release_ and select *ChronoEngine.dll* and *ChronoEngine_csharp_core.dll*; in the selection dialog it is better to select *Add as Link* instead of a simple *Add*; please mind that the selection dialog has some selection filter that, in this case, should be set to show also *.dll* files; you should now see the picked libraries into the Visual Studio solution;
+  + in case you decided to use Chrono CSharp, right click on the *ChronoSolidworksAddIn*, then *Add*>*Existing Item*, go to the Chrono build folder, navigate into _bin/Release_ and select *ChronoEngine.dll* and *ChronoEngine_csharp_core.dll*; in the selection dialog it is better to select *Add as Link* instead of a simple *Add*; please mind that the selection dialog has some selection filter that, in this case, should be set to show also *.dll* files; you should now see the picked libraries into the Visual Studio solution;
   + select both *ChronoEngine.dll* and *ChronoEngine_csharp_core.dll*, right-click and then *Properties*; set the *Copy to Output Directory* to *Copy always*;
+  + go to the Chrono build folder, copy all the source code from _chrono_csharp/core_ and _chrono_csharp/irrlicht_ into a single folder e.g. _csharp_source_ (unfortunately Chrono CSharp modules re-export some classes, thus creating duplicated items);
-  + right click on the *ChronoSolidworksAddIn*, then *Add*>*New Folder* and call it _Chrono_; this is for convenience;
+  + in Visual Studio, right click on the *ChronoSolidworksAddIn* target, then *Add*>*New Folder* and call it _Chrono_; this is for convenience;
-  + right click on the _Chrono_ folder, again *Add*>*Existing Item*, go to the Chrono build folder, navigate inside the _chrono_csharp/core_ folder and add all the files contained there by selecting _Add as Link_;
+  + right click on it, click on *Add*>*Existing Item*, go to the temporary _csharp_source_ folder and add all the files contained there by selecting _Add as Link_;
 * build the solution.
 It will generate the **ChronoEngineAddIn.dll** into the *chrono-solidworks_install* together with all its dependencies; the DLLs are automatically registered by the post-build events
 * start SolidWorks, you should find the Chrono::Engine panel in the Task Pane to the right.
 Note that add-ins can be enabled/disabled with the *Tools>Adds-In* menu in the toolbar